This post may contain affiliate links. Please see my disclosure policy for details.

 There’s nothing more photo-worthy than a sky bar and Ateljee Bar provides stunning panoramic views from their 60 metres high tower!

 It’s located at the top of Hotel Torni and you can sip a (rather pricey) cocktail enjoying epic views of the city.
 From here I could see the Helsinki Cathedral, Upenski Cathedral, Amos Rex, the Baltic Sea, Skywheel and more.

-I would personally get here around sunset to enjoy the sky change colour as the sun goes down.
+I would personally get here around sunset to enjoy the sky changing colour as the sun goes down.
 It’s a popular stop so if you want a seat inside I’d grab one quick.
 If not, there is a heated terrace outside with blankets for warmth if you’re cold.